 It was 15 weeks before the presidential election.

-Uh, this became an untenable, uh, it would have been an untenable fact in the political climate, uh, you know, for this administration.
+This became an untenable, it would have been an untenable fact in the political climate, you know, for this administration.

-That's the guess for the motive of, uh, of keeping a lid on this thing.
+That's the guess for the motive of keeping the lid on this thing.

-And senior officials have, were heard, uh, uh, at the, right after this accident, uh, I think Mr. Kallstrom was overheard saying, Where's the effect that the White House is really embarrassed about this, and we're going to take control of it?
+And senior officials were heard right after this accident, and I think Mr. Kelstrom was overheard saying, words to the effect that the White House is really embarrassed about this and we're going to take control of it.

 And there's a lot of other indicators.